 Agenda item 1.2 on 6425-7025 MHz and 7025-7125 MHz:

+In the past ten years the IEEE 802 LMSC has overseen the development of many technologies designed for operating in unlicensed bands at high utility and speed.

-IEEE Std 802.15.6-2012 [1] is a standard for short range, wireless communication in the vicinity of, or inside, a human body (but not limited to humans).
+Key among these is IEEE Std 802.15.6-2012 [1], a standard for short range, wireless communication in the vicinity of, or inside, a human body (but not limited to humans).
 One of the applications of this standards is medical wireless body area network (BAN).
 The standards can use existing ISM bands as well as frequency bands approved by national medical and/or regulatory authorities.
 For the channelization adopted by the standard,

 there is a channel plan number 5 that uses a channel with central frequency 6489.6 MHz and bandwidth 499.2 MHz as a part of the UWB high band, which falls into the 6425-7025 MHz band.